osisoft/Edge-Data-Store-Docs/content/sds/streams/sds-streams-api.md

 <a id="opIdStream_Get Stream Type"></a>

-Returns the type definition that is associated with a given stream.
+Returns the type definition that is associated with a given stream

 ### Request